Bassman2/JenkinsWebApi/README.md

 # JenkinsWebApi

-Jenkins Web API is a API to interact with a Jenkins sercer..
+Jenkins Web API is a API to interact with a Jenkins server.

 ## Download